thebrumby/HotWalletClaimer/README.md

 ### Step 1: Enable WSL2 and Install Ubuntu 22.04

 1. **Open the Microsoft Store:**
-   - Click the Start menu and open the Microsoft Store.
-Search for "Ubuntu 22.04 LTS" and click on the "Get" button.
-This will download and install the Ubuntu terminal environment.
+   - Search and install "Ubuntu 22.04 LTS" from the Microsoft Store.

 2. **Enable Windows Subsystem for Linux (WSL):**
-   - Before using Ubuntu, ensure that WSL is enabled and set up to use the newer WSL2 version.
-Open PowerShell as an **administrator** and run the following commands:
+   - Open PowerShell **as an administrator** and run:
      ```bash
      dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
      ```

-     This command enables the WSL feature. **Restart your computer** after this step to ensure changes take effect.
+   - Restart your computer to apply changes.

 3. **Set WSL2 as Your Default Version:**
-   - After your system restarts, open PowerShell again as an **administrator** and set WSL2 as the default version with this command:
+   - After restarting, open PowerShell **as an administrator** and execute:
      ```bash
      wsl --set-default-version 2
      ```

-     If this is your first time setting up WSL, you might be prompted to update the WSL2 kernel.
-Follow the link provided in the PowerShell window to download and install the WSL2 kernel update package.
+   - If prompted, update the WSL2 kernel using the provided link.

 ### Step 2: Launch Ubuntu 22.04

 1. **Start Ubuntu 22.04:**
-   - After installation, you can start Ubuntu by searching for "Ubuntu 22.04" in the Start menu and clicking on the app icon.
-The first launch will take a few minutes as it finalizes the setup.
+   - Open the Ubuntu app from the Start menu.
+Initial setup may take a few minutes.

 2. **Create a User Account and Password:**
-   - Upon first launch, you may be prompted to enter a new username and password.
-This account will be your default Ubuntu user and have sudo (administrative) privileges.
+   - Set up your default Ubuntu user with sudo privileges upon first launch.

 ### Step 3: Update and Upgrade Ubuntu (Optional but Recommended)

 1. **Update Your System:**
-   - It's a good practice to update your package lists and upgrade the packages right after installation.
-In the Ubuntu terminal, run:
+   - In the Ubuntu terminal, run:
      ```bash
      sudo apt update && sudo apt upgrade
      ```

-     This will ensure all your software is up to date.

-### Step 4: Follow the Setup and Initialization as per the Ubuntu/Linux Instructions
+### Step 4: Follow the Setup and Initialization Instructions

-- Now that you have Ubuntu set up, you can return to the [Quick Start](#quick-start) section at the top of the page for further instructions.
+- Refer back to the [Quick Start](#quick-start) section for further instructions.

-### Step 5: Configure WSL & PM2 to Start When Your Machine Starts (Optional)
+### Step 5: Configure WSL & PM2 to Start with Windows (Optional)

-- Press `Win + R` to open the Run dialog box.
-Type `shell:startup` to open the Startup folder.
-Then, copy the `windows_pm2_restart.bat` file from your HotWalletBot directory into the Startup folder.
+- Open the Run dialog (`Win + R`), type `shell:startup`, and move the `windows_pm2_restart.bat` file into the Startup folder.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=2MCemn70ysI" title="Setting up Ubuntu within Windows using WSL.">